 Not if.
 When.

-The Seattle Earthquake Project is the working-title of an upcoming feature documentary about a rapidly growing city built on fragile ground and the seismic forces that continue to shape it.
-Western Washington has endured many major earthquakes, yet much of that history has been forgotten.
-The film uncovers this past in drowned forests, fractured brickwork, and archival records, asking why decades of expert warnings have left Seattle and the broader Pacific Northwest so vulnerable.
+The Seattle Earthquake Project is the working title of an upcoming feature documentary about a rapidly growing region and the seismic forces that continue to shape and threaten it.
+The Pacific Northwest has endured multiple major earthquakes, yet much of that history has been forgotten.
+The film uncovers this past in drowned forests, fractured brickwork, and archival records, asking why decades of expert warnings have failed to prompt the action this danger demands.

-Blending scientific insights with local narratives, the film looks beyond physical danger, examining how anxiety can influence preparedness, how cognitive biases skew our perception of risk, and how collective memory influences what we treat as urgent.
+Blending insights from dozens of scientists, emergency mangers, engineers, and historians, the film looks beyond the physical danger to examine how anxiety shapes preparedness, how cognitive biases distort risk, and how collective memory influences what we treat as urgent.
 It investigates the hazards beneath our feet and the deeper faults in our systems and priorities.

 Why It Matters